 Our kids are complete petrol heads.
-Basically, anything cars, they love!
-They’re actually obsessed, so when we were given the opportunity to pop along to Kart World while on holiday in Cornwall, we jumped at the chance.
+Anything cars, they love!
+They’re obsessed, so when we were given the opportunity to pop along to Kart World while on holiday in Cornwall, they couldn’t wait to get there!

 Perfect for all the family, there’s a mini circuit with battery-operated karts.
-Of course, these are perfect for little ones aged 6 years and under.
-Then there’s another track broken down for 7-9 years, 10-15 years and 16+, as well as for the ultimate thrill-seekers, a Grand Prix experience.
+Of course, these are perfect for little ones aged six years and under.
+Then there’s another track broken down for 7-9 years, 10-15 years, and 16+, as well as for the ultimate thrill-seekers, a Grand Prix experience.

 After a rather stressful start, the boys are booked on, in their race suits, and now it’s time to Kart!

 Sadly not, that’s what you would hope.
 However, this is where you now queue to kart.
-To summarise, with Karting World you turn up, and you have the choice of 10, 20 or 30 mins on the track; the great thing about this is if you spin out and the Kart gets damaged, that’s not your turn finished, you still have the minutes remaining to have another go.
-The downside is once the 800-metre laps have been completed in the race with everyone else, your turn is over and it’s to the back of the queue again for your next go.
+To summarise, with Karting World, you turn up, and you have the choice of 10, 20, or 30 mins on the track; the great thing about this is if you spin out, that’s not your turn finished, you still have the minutes remaining to have another go.
+The downside is once the 800-meter laps have been completed in the race with everyone else, your turn is over, and it’s to the back of the queue again for your next go.

-Despite the lots of waiting around, the kids are all beaming.
-Plus it does look like fantastic fun.
+Despite the lots of waiting around, the kids are beaming.
+Plus, it does look like fantastic fun.
 And it really is excellent value for money.
-The karts themselves are in fabulous condition, the staff are all clued up with safety not ruining fun and fun not ruining safety, which is a good thing to see somewhere like this.
-The track comprises of lots of twists and turns, a chicane and a long straight to build your speed up.
+The karts themselves are in fabulous condition; the staff are all clued up with safety, not ruining fun and fun not ruining safety, which is a good thing to see somewhere like this.
+The track comprises lots of twists and turns, a chicane and a long straight to build your speed up.
 We’ve been to quite a few karting events before, but this track is especially good as it’s wide enough for the more experienced super speeders to overtake those getting used to the track and throttle.

-Come here, expect queues but leave with very buzzing kids… next time I’m totally getting involved!
-You certainly won’t want to be left behind the chequered flag!
+Come here, expect queues but leave with very buzzing kids.
+Next time I’m definitely getting involved!